Alex Fletcher and Virginie Lavallée-Picard coordinate The Local Food Box Program and operate Wind Whipped Farm.

-In 2016 we are relaunching the box program and continue to partner with other local producers through the Local Food Box Program.
+We relaunched the box program 2016 and continue to partner with other local producers through the Local Food Box Program.

 We are proud members of The National Farmers Union, La Via Campesina, Food Secure Canada, and Slow Food Vancouver Island and Gulf Islands.
 As new-ish and young-ish farmers, we are also big fans of Young Agrarians.
 Thank you to Theo Dombrowski for our logo, as well as the many friends and family that support us in numerous ways.